ReneeLiZ/page/_pages/about.md

 Hi！

-Currently the full-time lecturer in the School of Media and Communication in Shenzhen Univeristy, Shenzhen, China.
+I'm Renee.Currently the full-time lecturer in the School of Media and Communication in Shenzhen Univeristy, Shenzhen, China.
 Interstsed in Data Feminism, Critical Data studies, Vis and journalism, Media studies and Mediatization.

 Doing Vis projects and teaching my kids!